 Create an eye-catching popup with a matching image and a link to the page where readers can enter the giveaway.

-To create a popup promoting a contest or giveaway, use the Promo widget.
+To create a popup promoting a contest or giveaway, use one of GetSiteControl website popups.

 Social media is an indispensable tool for any blogger who wants to grow their audience, so make sure sharing your blog content is as easy as possible.
 Social media 'Share' buttons should be easily accessible on every blog post, of course.
 But you can also use additional tools to suggest sharing on social media.
 Readers do not always remember that sharing on social media is an option – especially with the short attention span we know most Internet users have.
 Remind them with a fun popup!
 You can use the popup to tell your audience how important their shares are to you (maybe with a classic 'Sharing is caring').
 You can also explain why their friends and followers on social media will find your content useful.